mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 Anytime an application zone is defined the business must provide a QR code before entry where:

 - A list of operating system restrictions are provided.
-- A directory of applications in that zone your about to enter via QR Code along with the correct operations of using applications in the zone.
+- A directory of applications in that zone.
+A bit will be set on the application if it should be shown from a QR Code or only by pressing the domain zone button on your device.
-- This operation of application would also be shown once to the user the first time they launched the application zone applications (if they never scanned the QR Code and saw it previously).

 ## Why FCC?

-Its important this is an FCC asset due to the fact if operating systems tried to deliver this type of solution to the users there would many different "application zones" for citizens which would make it very confusing for users.
-It's important users get a consistent experience no matter what operating system they are on from vehicle operating systems, to mobile handsets.
+Its important this is an FCC asset due to the fact if operating systems tried to deliver this type of solution to the users there would many different "domain zones" for citizens which would make it very confusing for users.
+It's important users get a consistent experience no matter what operating system they are on from vehicle operating systems, to mobile handsets on the open American Internet.

 ## Risks

 One of the big risks with this technology is that people will be wondering around always pressing a button to see what application service is available.
-The FCC will provide [public service announcements](/public-service-announcements/) to the public on the best way to use these applications easily and safely.
+The [public service announcement system](/public-service-announcements/) will broadcast the best way to use these applications easily and safely.
 Each Application Zone will have a limit of 15 applications.

 Here is the [Project Plan](/project-plan) for the first version of the application.